Presentators:

 John Maxwell Mpub PhD, Canadian Centre for Studies in Publishing, SFU "The Canadian Centre for Studies in Publishing is located at the Simon Fraser University Vancouver campus' Harbour Centre building in downtown Vancouver."

 John Maxwell is an assistant professor at SFU, located in Burnaby, BC.
 John became a part of online publishing in the 1990's.
 He was involved with web designing at Knossopolis Media; he developed instructional material for different media at Open Learning Agency; as well as worked as a consultant for XML with various projects.
 John has his Master of Publishing and a PhD in education specializing in computer use.
-He is involved at the Canadian Center Jmax2_2for Publishing.
+He is involved at the Canadian Center for Publishing.
 His work has and passion has lead him to develop blogs and wikis in an inquiry approach to his class with undergrads and grads.
 He is now working on his vision to use OJS in the development of cultural magazines in the "Online Magazines Management Model (OMMM) project".
 On his blog site, JMax is looking for contribution from cultural magazines.
 For more information on the research being collected read his OMMM Thinkubator blog.

 Abstract